Am I the Right Fit For You?

 I’ve known since the 8th grade that I wanted to be a therapist when I “grew up”.
 My friends told me I had a gift for listening and helping, and I was drawn to do so.
 I read Psychology books and took notes for “fun” during my Summer vacations.
 But I believe simply that at the core of who I am, I just want to help other people get past the barriers that block their way and live their best lives.
 I want to see people be successful!

-I am a licensed Marriage & Family Therapist in California (License #82203).
+I am a licensed Marriage & Family Therapist in California (License #82203) and Tennessee (Licene #2368).
+I am also certified to provide online therapy in Florida & South Carolina.
 I have a Bachelor’s of Arts degree in Psychology from Biola University and a Master’s of Arts degree in Counseling Psychology from Trinity College of Graduate Studies.
 I attended grad school while I was newly married and pregnant with my first child, so you know I was committed to my studies.
 And I carry that commitment into my work with clients.
-(I also tell myself that maybe, just maybe, my son learned some good therapeutic stuff by osmosis, while in the womb!)

-I’ve spent over 20 years working in the field of public child welfare.
-And for those that don’t know, that’s CPS – Child Protective Services.
-That means I’ve worked with individuals and families from diverse backgrounds and populations, struggling with multiple issues, including generational and complex trauma, substance abuse, domestic violence, physical abuse, anxiety, and depression.
-I’ve helped many families heal and reunify, and I’ve personally learned a lot in the process.
-I’ve also spent the last 5 years training and coaching Social Workers and Marriage & Family Therapists about communication, family engagement, and best practice in Child Welfare.
+I’ve worked with individuals and families from diverse backgrounds and populations, struggling with multiple issues, including generational and complex trauma, substance abuse, domestic violence, physical abuse, anxiety, and depression.
+I’ve also spent the last 8 years training and coaching Social Workers and Marriage & Family Therapists about communication, conflict resolution, and family engagement.

-I provide Clinical Supervision for Associate Marriage & Family Therapists in training.
-And I am a member of the California Association of Marriage & Family Therapists.
+I provide Clinical Supervision for Associate Marriage & Family Therapists in training and Associate Clinical Social Workers.
+And I am a member of both the California Association of Marriage & Family Therapists and the American Association of Marriage & Family Therapists.
 I utilize several evidence-based theoretical approaches in therapy and integrate a number of models depending on the issues at hand.
 Some of these models include:

 - Cognitive-Behavioral Therapy (CBT)